hazelcast/hazelcast-client-protocol/README.md

     * `ts` : Typescript
     * `go` : Go

-`java` will be the default value if no language is specified.
+`java` is the default value if no language is specified.

 * `PROTOCOL_DEFS_PATH` is the directory containing the `yaml` definitions of the protocol.
-If left empty, this value will be defaulted to the `./protocol-definitions`.
-If the protocol definitions on the custom directory uses some custom types, a YAML file named `Custom.yaml` must be put inside the `PROTOCOL_DEFS_PATH/custom` directory.
+If left empty, this value is defaulted to the `./protocol-definitions`.
+If the protocol definitions on the custom directory use some custom types, a YAML file named `Custom.yaml` must be put inside the `PROTOCOL_DEFS_PATH/custom` directory.
-For the details of the custom type definition see [Custom Types](#custom-types) section.
+For the details of the custom type definition, see the [Custom Types](#custom-types) section.

 * `OUTPUT_DIRECTORY` is the output directory for the generated codecs relative to the `ROOT_DIRECTORY`.
-If left empty, this will be inferred from the selected `LANGUAGE`.
+If left empty, this is inferred from the selected `LANGUAGE`.
 Default values are chosen according to the directories used by the Hazelcast clients.

 * `NAMESPACE` is the namespace for the generated codecs.
-If left empty, default value will be inferred from the selected `LANGUAGE`.
+If left empty, default value is inferred from the selected `LANGUAGE`.

-If you want to generate java codecs into your development repo, and let's assume your local Hazelcast git repo is at `~/git/hazelcast/` then you can call,
+If you want to generate the Java codecs into your development repo, and let's assume your local Hazelcast git repo is at `~/git/hazelcast/` then you can run the following command:

 ```bash
 ./generator.py -r ~/git/hazelcast/
 ```

-to generate the codecs at the `ROOT_DIRECTORY/OUTPUT_DIRECTORY` which is `~/git/hazelcast/hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/`.
+This command generates the codecs at the `ROOT_DIRECTORY/OUTPUT_DIRECTORY` which is `~/git/hazelcast/hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/`.
 See that the `OUTPUT_DIRECTORY` is inferred from the language, namely `hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/` for `java`.

-If you want to specify an output directory relative to the root directory, you can call
+If you want to specify an output directory relative to the root directory, you can run the following command:

 ```bash
 ./generator.py -r ~/git/hazelcast/ -o custom/out